 On April 2, 2006, E. Brooks Andrews (son of Rev. Emery Andrews who served the congregation in the midst of the Japanese internment) returned to JBC to serve as a volunteer Pastor of Congregational Care.
 It was a time intended to be for healing and restoration for Rev. Andrews, which turned into years of service ending with two years as the Senior Interim Pastor until 2013.
 Rev. Andrews and his wife Corean still visit JBC once in a while today.
 After leaving JBC, he published his first book, "Balancing on Barbed Wire."

 Mr. Yukio Sakiyama was ordained on Sunday, September 25, 2005 with Rev. Dr. Glaucia V. Wilkey, his teacher at Seattle University, as the speaker.
 Rev. Sakiyama faithfully served the Nichigo congregation of JBC until his retirement in March of 2015, after which he and his wife Makiko returned to Japan to care for his aging mother.
-Interim Associate Minister Jonathan Kobayashi served after Rev. Sakiyama until August of 2015, followed by Mr. Joe Suzuki serving as an Interim Teaching & Preaching Minister.
-JBC is still seeking an Associate Japanese Ministry Pastor at this time.
+Interim Associate Minister Jonathan Kobayashi served after Rev. Sakiyama until August of 2015, followed by Mr. Joe Suzuki who served as an Interim Teaching & Preaching Minister.

 Our church ran the first one hundred twenty years with perseverance with a hope to pass the torch to the next generations.
 After all our years of ministry at JBC, we want to continue nurturing future generations faithful to God.